H’seven

 The plunge from sub-orbit is a turbulent downward pitch complete with all the rage and heat of atmospheric re-entry.
 The pressors could have slowed the descent to minimize the friction and buffeting, but speed was ordered and downhill is where to get the most of it.

 She had pushed the winged needle to within an RCH of its limit on the climb, an effect similar to being catapulted into the mesosphere.
-The Gs, even with her best suit on, blurred her vision to a troubling degree and hurt more than she expected it to do.
+The Gs, even with her best suit on, blurred her vision to a troubling degree, and hurt more than she thought it would do.

 Cresting, she makes a calibrated course correction and applies thrust, more than enough to overcome what might have been a brief, enjoyable weightlessness, making the vehicle more bolide than aircraft.